Taiki, Mie: Climate

 Taiki has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Taiki is 14.9 °C. The average annual rainfall is 2229 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.2 °C, and lowest in January, at around 4.7 °C.

 Demographics

-Per Japanese census data, the population of Taiki has decreased steadily over the past 70 years and is now much less the it was a century ago.
+The population of Taiki has decreased steadily over the past 70 years and is now much less than it was a century ago.

 History

 A portion of the area of present-day Taiki was part of ancient Shima Province, but was transferred to Kii Province in 1582; the remainder was part of Ise Province.
 During the Edo period, large-scale forestry projects were begun.
 After the Meiji restoration, the area became part of Mie Prefecture.
 The village of Takihara was established with the creation of the modern municipalities system on April 1, 1889.
 It was raised to town status in 1940 and merged with the neighboring village of Shippo in 1956 to form the town of Ōmiya.
 Taiki was formed on February 14, 2005 with the merger of Ōmiya with the neighboring town of Kisei and the village of Ōuchiyama.